rs-kellogg/krs-llm-cookbook/docs/llm-defined.md

 :::{admonition} **[Large](https://en.wikipedia.org/wiki/Large_language_model#List)**
 :class: tip
-We call a language model `large` when it has
+We call a language model `large` when:
-- Many parameters (billions)
+- The model has billions of parameters
-- And has been trained on large quantities of language data (billions of words/tokens)
+- The model has been trained on billions of words/tokens
 :::

 ```{figure} ./images/wikipedia-list.png